iwhuw/E-LIB-/README.md

 - Direct API Mode: Connects directly to Gutendex API (for development)
 - Backend Mode: Uses your custom backend (for production)

--Configure this in common.js by setting USE_DIRECT_API.
+- Configure this in common.js by setting USE_DIRECT_API.

 ## Open the application:

--Open index.html in your browser for local testing
+- Open index.html in your browser for local testing

--Or deploy to a web server
+- Or deploy to a web server

 ## For Backend
 - 🖥️ Terminal Commands to Run E-Lib (Cross-Platform)